Your Chance to Explore the “Final Frontier”

 What made Star Trek special was the characters and stories, which often superseded corny dialog and budgetary limitations.
 For some reason, we simply believed – and perhaps that is why much of what we could only imagine on Star Trek is a reality today.
 Our current mobile phones originated from the concept of Star Trek's communicator.

-Star Trek showed us what could be accomplished and future scientists and engineers have made much of it a reality, far ahead of the 23rd century.
+Star Trek envisioned possibilities, and future scientists and engineers have largely made them a reality, far in advance of the 23rd century.

 I was an avid fan all through my childhood, high school years and for some time afterwards.
-In the 1990's, I started a business that revolved around selling at Star Trek conventions and events.
-My first convention, as a collectibles dealer, was at the Sheraton in Burlington, VT.
-This was decided upon after visiting a convention in Manchester, NH, the year before.
-I was looking for a hobby business tax shelter, and this was perfect!
+In the 1990s, I started a business that revolved around selling at Star Trek conventions and events.
+As a collectibles dealer, I had my first convention at the Sheraton in Burlington, VT.
+I was looking for a hobby, business tax shelter, and this was perfect!

-The first Star Trek personality I ever met was James “Scotty” Doohan in 1980, in St Johnsbury, VT of all places.
-I didn't realize that over the coming years, I'd run into him several more times to the point where we casually knew each other, enough to share “Shatner jokes”.
+The first Star Trek personality I ever met was James “Scotty” Doohan in 1980, in St Johnsbury, VT, of all places.
+I didn't realize that over the coming years, I'd run into him several more times to where we casually knew each other, enough to share “Shatner jokes”.

-Walter (Chekov) Koenig was a nice guy and collector of Big, Little Books.
-I used two watch for the rare books and sell to him on occasion.
-Majel “Nurse Chapel” Barrett, wife of Star Trek creator Gene Roddenberry, was one of the nicest, most charming celebrities, I have ever met.
+Walter (Chekov) Koenig was a nice guy and a collector of Big Little Books.
+I used to watch for the rare books and sell them to him occasionally.
+Majel “Nurse Chapel” Barrett, wife of Star Trek creator Gene Roddenberry, was one of the nicest, most charming celebrities I have ever met.
 Second only to my dear, late friend from Lost In Space, Jonathan Harris.

-Unfortunately, I never had the opportunity to meet Leonard Nimoy or DeForest Kelley (Dr McCoy), but I would have loved to.
+Unfortunately, I never could meet Leonard Nimoy or DeForest Kelley (Dr McCoy), but I would have loved to.

-After selling at conventions for several years, the “wow” factor began to wear off
+After selling at conventions for several years, the “wow” factor wore off

-I did get to see a lot of “back stage” scenarios that the public didn't, and probably wouldn't care to.
-Whiny actor attitudes, complaints and conceited behavior, etc. I had a particular disinterest with a couple of the Star Trek Next Generation actors.
-I didn't go out of my way to meet or interact with them.
-Ironically, they're same people you might read about in the “where are they now” articles.
+I got to see a lot of “backstage” scenarios that the public didn't, and probably wouldn't care about.
+Whiny actor attitudes, complaints and conceited behavior, etc. I had a particular disinterest with two Star Trek Next Generation actors.
+I didn't meet or interact with them.
+Ironically, they're the same people you might read about in the “where are they now” articles.

 At one convention at the Hynes Center in Boston, I took a few minutes away from my display tables to listen to William Shatner talk.
-I was surprise to see that he was shorter than I imagined, with a bit of a pot belly.
+To my surprise, he was shorter than I imagined and had a bit of a potbelly.
 I was leaning against the wall and accidentally turned off the lights on him.
-He started to panic for some reason which was oddly not very “Kirk like”, at all.
+He panicked, which was oddly not very “Kirk-like” at all.
 I simply said “sorry” and went back to my table.
-I didn't bother to go for an autograph but an artist friend of mine did.
-He said that Mr. Shatner appeared to be a little inebriated while signing.
+I didn't bother to go for an autograph, but an artist friend of mine did.
+My friend said that Mr. Shatner seemed a little inebriated while signing autographs.

-After a couple more shows, I was burned out on Star Trek and decided to call it quits
+After a couple more shows, I grew tired of Star Trek and quit

-Years ago, I stumbled across the fan films that were being produced for YouTube, etc. but never could “get into” them.
-I was surprised to learn that some of the first ones were produced in Ticonderoga, NY, which is less than 2 hours from where I live.
-Again, it was a mild curiosity but a recent trip to Fort Ticonderoga didn't even bring up thoughts that Star Trek “shows” were being produced in the small upstate New York community.
+Years ago, I stumbled across the fan films that were being produced for YouTube, etc., but never could “get into” them.
+To my surprise, I learned people produced some of the first fan films in Ticonderoga, NY, less than 2 hours from my home.
+Again, it was a mild curiosity, but a recent trip to Fort Ticonderoga didn't even bring up thoughts that Star Trek “shows” were being produced in the small upstate New York community.

 Last weekend, my wife and I were trying to find something to do on a gorgeous Sunday morning.
-Tired of the same old haunts like Stowe, VT., nearby New Hampshire and other short treks (excuse the pun), I searched the web for Lake Placid, NY.
-Somehow, I was diverted into something about a Star Trek tour, with a visit of the USS Enterprise sets.
-I went to the website and it peaked my interest.
+Because I was tired of our usual haunts like Stowe, Vermont, nearby New Hampshire, and other brief trips, I searched online for Lake Placid, New York.
+A Star Trek tour featuring a visit to the USS Enterprise sets diverted my search.
+I went to the website and it piqued my interest.

 Who could pass up the chance to visit the Starship Enterprise Bridge?